GENERAL INFO ABOUT STUDENT LOANS and Student Loan Relief

 Understand Student Loan Debt is Different

 Bankruptcy is not something that will be effective in bankruptcy court.
 College graduates are getting into a whole new form of debt with student loans.
 This debt is good because they get an education out of it and don’t have to pay it back until their education is done.
 However, this debt is also bad because of the different methods of how it is handled.
-Let us handle it for you.
+Let Student Loan Relief handle it for you.

-Why we think you deserve help.
+Why Student Loan Relief thinks you deserve help.

 Student loan debt is even more of an albatross for college graduates when lucrative employment opportunities are few and far between.
 Current research indicates that graduates are increasingly delaying major life activities because of student debt.
 Student loans are such a burden that more and more college grads are holding off on life milestones such as the following: